SamuelScheit/puppeteer-stream/README.md

 	frameSize?: number = 20; // The number of milliseconds to record into each packet.
 }
 ```
 and returns a `Promise<`[`Readable`](/dist/PuppeteerStream.d.ts#L4)`>`

+For a detailed documentation of the options have a look at the [HTML5 MediaRecorder Options](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/MediaRecorder)

 ## Example